Bunker/pitslamp.com/content/blog/2013-05-20-pitslamp-shorts-portrait-of-strangers.md

 It was a test in efficiency, I wanted to capture the person in just one photo, nothing more, nothing less.
 It did not work out every time, but I love the result in the photo above.

-Also read Stijn&#8217;s report of the day: <a href="http://nowforever.be/improve-communication-skills-shoot-a-stranger/" title="Nowforever Photography: Improve communication skills, shoot a stranger" rel="friend met">Improve communication skills, shoot a stranger</a>
+Also read Stijn's report of the day: <a href="http://nowforever.be/improve-communication-skills-shoot-a-stranger/" title="Nowforever Photography: Improve communication skills, shoot a stranger" rel="friend met">Improve communication skills, shoot a stranger</a>

 ## All the portraits